mangalakader/mangalakader/README.md

 Some things about me:

-- I'm currently working as a Senior Software Architect in India.
+- 🖥 I'm currently working as a Senior Software Architect in India.
 - I have been working with erlang and elixir for 8.5+ years
 - I believe in learning by doing
 - I'm particularly curious about various protocols such as XMPP, SMTP, etc.,
 - I use my hobby projects to experiment with niche technologies
+- Pronouns: he/him

 <!--
 **mangalakader/mangalakader** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.